meshy/meshy.github.com/index.markdown

 ## [FramewIRC][framewirc]

 I couldn't find an `asyncio` IRC library to match my needs, so I wrote one myself!
-[FramewIRC][framewirc] is simple and modular in the hopes of being a good starting point for writing bots, bouncers, clients, and more specialised IRC libraries.
+[FramewIRC][framewirc] (pronounced "framework") is simple and modular in the hopes of being a good starting point for others to write bots, bouncers, clients, and more specialised IRC libraries.

 ## [Python Wheels][pythonwheels]